CEMPD/SMOKE-ExampleCase/README.md

 # SMOKE-TestCase
 ## The files in this distribution serve as a test for the SMOKE installation
-## The structure resembles the 2017 NEI release with modifications to run for a single month
+## The structure resembles the 2017 NEI release with modifications to run for a single month (July 2017)

 ## Users should be able to follow the next steps:
 1. Download and install the TestCase data from (link to be provided) or